John Gordy

 John Thomas Gordy, Jr. (July 17, 1935 – January 30, 2009) was an American professional football player for 11 years from 1957 to 1967.
 He was an offensive guard for the Detroit Lions.

 Early life

 Gordy was born on July 17, 1935 in Nashville, Tennessee.
-Gordy played his final season of high school football at lineman for the former Isaac Litton High School (now closed) in the Inglewood neighborhood of Nashville, Tennessee, winning the 1952 Clinic Bowl, and the Nashville Interscholastic League AA Division.
+He was the son of John Thomas Gordy and Margaret Ruth Poe.
+Gordy played his final season of high school football as a lineman for the former Isaac Litton High School (now closed) in the Inglewood neighborhood of Nashville, Tennessee, winning the 1952 Clinic Bowl and the Nashville Interscholastic League AA Division.
 He was named second-team All-Nashville Interscholastic League and honorable mention All-State.
 The Tennessean included Gordy on a list of the 50 best high school football players in Nashville's history.
 He is a member of the Metro Nashville Public Schools Sports Hall of Fame.
 He did not play in his senior year, but still received a scholarship to the University of Tennessee.

 College

 Gordy subsequently played college football for the Tennessee Volunteers, under coach Bowden Wyatt.
 He started at right tackle for two years and was team captain in his senior season,1956, when he was named All-Southeastern Conference.
 The Volunteers won the Southeastern Conference that year with a 10–0 record, but lost in the Sugar Bowl to Baylor.
 The Volunteers ended the season ranked number 2 in the nation.
 Their star player was Johnny Majors, who served as Gordy's alternate captain (and went on to become a legendary coach at the University of Pittsburgh and at Tennessee).
 Majors and Gordy remained close even after college.

 While at the University of Tennessee, he was a member of the Lambda Chi Alpha fraternity.
 In 2018, he was voted one of the 10 greatest players from the Nashville area ever to have played UT football by a panel of sportswriters.